 Barney thought to himself, "They all know!
 Even the receptionist hates me.
 This is just great!"
 It took only seconds to wander to his office where, he discovered to his surprise, Mr. Bunkett was waiting patiently in a big lounge chair.
 Great, said Barney to himself.

 "Uh, good morning," offered Barney ritualistically.
-He closed the door firmly.
-Mr. Bunkett flinched and squinted his eyes.
-Then Barny seated himself across from his boss and waited for the axe to fall.
+Then he seated himself across from Mr. Bunkett and waited for the axe to fall.